Marsala

 Method

-Store in cool, dark place away from direct sunlight and heat sources, bottle upright or slightly angled
+Store unopened bottles upright in a cool, dark place away from direct sunlight and heat sources

 Duration